 - A good demonstration of a similar case is a photo of a seventy-two-year-old mother and a daughter of forty-two.
 It’s evident on the photo that the mother suffers from a bad case of arthritis in the knees; this very likely happened in lieu of age-related changes, because of which her bandy legs problem likely caused the arthritis.
 The daughter’s bandy legs turned evident at thirty-nine, during her third pregnancy.

 But if the shape of one’s legs can still change at a mature age, then why not harness that change and point it in the right direction?
 Truth is - the world has plenty of situations where people had transformed their bodies in amazing and phenomenal ways.
 The proof for this can be found in women of the Padaung tribe of Burma village in Africa.
 For the sake of stretching the neck, the women wear a certain type of rings around it which they never take off.
 As a result the this, these women’s necks really do extend - sometimes by as much as sixteen inches!
-But all I need to do was slightly change the shape of my legs.
-For me, the goal was much easier.
+But all we need to do was slightly change the shape of our legs.
+For us, the goal was much easier.

 After college I got a job at a fitness center as a trainer, so I had plenty of time on my hands to devote to improving my body.
 I trained a lot of different people over a long period.
 I had clients with legs even worse than mine.
 We came up with combinations of exercises, sometimes we’d experiment with new ideas, all the while trying to reach even slight improvements in way our legs looked.